-- · Colorado is the second most efficient state in the nation in terms of how much it costs to produce a degree or certificate. - · For some time, our institutions have faced increasing enrollment and declining revenue. - At our community colleges, state funding has declined by 25% since 1991.
-During that same time period, resident enrollment has increased by over 49%.
-The most dramatic growth has been at colleges located in the Denver metropolitan area. - At four-year state colleges, state funding has declined by 21%, while enrollment has increased over 22% during this time. - Similarly, our four-year research institutions have faced a 27% decrease in funding, with a corresponding 24% increase in enrollment during this time. - In the face of these changes, education leaders have focused on priorities and become increasingly creative, including in how they deliver services, such as successful online approaches.
+- Colorado is the second most efficient state in the nation in terms of how much it costs to produce a degree or certificate. - For some time, our institutions have faced increasing enrollment and declining revenue. - State support for community colleges has not kept pace with increasing enrollment.
+The 49 percent increase in enrollment over the last 10 years has resulted in a 30 percent net decline in per student state funding. - At four-year state colleges, enrollment has increased over 22 percent with a net decline in per student state funding of 21 percent, since fiscal year 2000-01. - Four-year research institutions have faced a 24 percent increase in enrollment along with a net 27 percent decrease in per student state funding, since fiscal year 2000-01. - In the face of these changes, education leaders have focused on priorities and become increasingly creative, including in how they deliver services, such as successful online approaches.
 For example: - CCCOnline is an online degree program within the community colleges system.
-It has more than doubled in student growth since 2005, and is currently serving more than 46,000 students per year. - CSU Global, an online degree completion institution which started in 2008, is currently serving over 3800 students per year. - In fiscal year 2010, online students represent approximately 21% of the total public student headcount enrollment.
+It has more than doubled in student growth since 2005, and is currently serving more than 46,000 students annually.

+- CSU Global, an online degree completion institution which started in 2008, is currently serving over 3800 students per year. - In fiscal year 2010, online students represented approximately 21 percent of the total public student headcount enrollment statewide.